jebin2/TTS/hf_backend/README.md

 ## Troubleshooting

 **Worker not processing files:**
-- Ensure the `stt-transcribe` tool is properly installed
+- Ensure the `kokoro` tool is properly installed
 - Check that the temp_dir exists for output
 - Verify the audio file path is correct